schooltool-project/schooltool-book/source/report-sheet.rst

    .. image:: images/report-sheet-17.png

 A .pdf file will be downloaded.
-Open it and it looks like this:
+Open it and it looks like this (well, with a full set of courses and grades):

    .. image:: images/report-sheet-18.png